rust-lang/book/src/ch11-02-running-tests.md

 ### Running a Subset of Tests by Name

 Sometimes, running a full test suite can take a long time.
-If you're only working on code in a particular area, you might want to only run the tests having to do with that code. `cargo test` takes an argument that allows you to only run certain tests, specified by name.
+If you’re only working on code in a particular area, you might want to only run the tests having to do with that code. `cargo test` takes an argument that allows you to only run certain tests, specified by name.

-Let's create three tests with the following names as shown in Listing 11-3:
+Let’s create three tests with the following names as shown in Listing 11-3:

 <figure>
 <span class="filename">Filename: src/lib.rs</span>